-This article first appeared in the Effective Evangelism column of the the Christian Research Journal, volume 28, number 5 (2005).
-For further information or to subscribe to the Christian Research Journal please click here.
+This article first appeared in the Effective Evangelism column of the Christian Research Journal , volume 28, number 5 (2005).
+For further information about the Christian Research Journal please click here.

 Throughout history, preachers and teachers of God’s Word have used analogies to communicate truth.
 In the first century, Jesus used many analogies to teach His listeners.
 Following in Jesus’ footsteps, the apostle Paul used analogies to teach the saints and evangelize the lost.
 Today, on any given Sunday, pastors all over the world use analogies to preach and teach God’s Word.
 It is strange, however, that although analogies are prevalent in Christian preaching and teaching, one rarely hears a lesson on how to use analogies effectively.
 I would like to explain three ways that analogies can be used to reach the lost and refute the cults, and suggest some guidelines for using them.

 What’s an Analogy?
 An analogy is a comparison between two things that are similar; they are the same in some respect and different in some other respect(s).
 For example, Jesus said that faith is like a mustard seed: they are the same in that both can be small and yet can grow into something large; but they are different in that a mustard seed is an actual kernel that grows in dirt, but faith is not.